 Plants use intricate systems for growth, development, transport and metabolism to cope with adverse environmental conditions, but also have considerable capacity to adapt genetically to both biotic and abiotic factors.
 An understanding of the mechanisms that underlie these features is of fundamental importance for all biological disciplines.
 This is the subject for you if you are interested in plant biology, evolution and biodiversity.

-• Broad range of courses covering ecological and evolutionary topics related to plants, fungi and lichens
+- A broad range of courses covering ecological and evolutionary topics related to plants, fungi and lichens.

 Compulsory courses: Plant Function, Plant Evolution and Adaptation, and a Master’s degree project in Plant Science.

 Electives: Plant Systematics and Diversity, Population and Community Ecology, Soil and Plant Ecology, Conservation Biology, Molecular Ecology and Evolution, Methods in Molecular Biology, Genetic Analysis, Bioinformatics and Sequence Analysis, and Processing and Analysis of Biological Data.

 Most courses are full-time studies, and you usually take only one course at a time.
 The courses are typically teaching-intensive, with lectures, seminars, excursions as well as theoretical and practical exercises.
 You are expected to spend about 40 hours per week on studies, self-studies included.
 Normally you take two courses of 15 credits per semester, i.e. a total of 60 credits per year.

 The educational programme provides a foundation for continued studies at the doctoral level within the fields of plant biology, evolutionary botany, plant ecology, conservation biology, plant breeding and biotechnology, but also opens doors to employment within the public sector, forestry and agricultural organisations, ecological and conservation consultancy, plant breeding and education.

 Why Lund University?